Cyathea: From the Greek kyatheion 'little cup', referring to the shape of the indusium

 Cyathea medullaris (G. Forst.)
 Sw.

 Large tree fern with black-stalked leaves to 5m long.
 Trunk with obvious scars from old leaves, to 20m tall.
 Leaf stems covered in small scales that have a spiny edge (lens needed).
-Seeds in small round capsules underneath leaves.
+Sporangia arranged in small round capsules underneath leaves.

 Vascular - Native

 is a physical archive and electronic databank containing records of over 94,000 vegetation survey plots - including data from over 19,000 permanent plots.
 NVS maintains a standard set of species code abbreviations that correspond to standard scientific plant names from the Ngä Tipu o Aotearoa - New Zealand Plants database.